-"Teachers plan lessons that are based on carefully constructed curriculum frame works, which provides pupils with many memorable and engaging learning experiences" Ofsted 2018 the children in an experience that is memorable and enjoyable.
-Our curriculum teaches the children, through a number of experiences over the year, which develop the children's natural inquisitiveness.
+"Teachers plan lessons that are based on carefully constructed curriculum frame works, which provides pupils with many memorable and engaging learning experiences" Ofsted 2018

+At Borough Green Primary School we deliver the curriculum in a way that ensures the maximum impact on our children.
+Our lessons evoke emotions and strive to totally immerse the children in an experience that is memorable and enjoyable.
+Our curriculum teaches the children through a number of experience over the year, which develop the children's natural inquisitiveness.
 We aim to involve the local community in as many experiences as possible with parents/grandparents etc. involved in tea parties, art exhibitions and documentary presentations.